-Further, COVID-19 poses a unique threat to the homeless population, who lack resources for sanitation, stay in overcrowded shelters, encampments, vehicles and other places, and already have a high rate of poorly treated chronic illnesses.
-In 2019, the Alameda County Point in Time Count estimated 349 people are homeless in the unincorporated area, an increase of 59% since the last count in 2017.
-This rate is even higher than the Alameda County-wide increase of 47%.
-Such displacement, destabilization and any increase in homelessness would increase the risk of transmission of COVID-19 by rendering it difficult or impossible for individuals to shelter-in-place and to observe social distancing and hygiene practices that are recommended to reduce the transmission of COVID-19.
+As a result of the Shelter in Place orders, many Alameda County residents have lost necessary income to cover rent, mortgage, utilities, food, and healthcare.
+Those residents financially impacted by COVID-19 may be forced to choose between paying their rent or mortgage and having sufficient funds for food, medical care or other necessities for themselves and their families.
+Alameda County's homeless population lack resources for sanitation, stay in overcrowded shelters, encampments, vehicles and other places, and already have a high rate of poorly treated chronic illnesses.
+Any increase in homelessness resulting from evictions would increase the risk of transmission of COVID-19 by rendering it difficult or impossible for individuals to shelter in place and to observe social distancing and hygiene practices that are recommended to reduce the transmission of COVID-19.